tenorchops04/CS-100/README.md

 * This is an equipment system in a first-person shooter video game.
 User starts with the CreateAClass object.

 ### Composite Pattern
 * The CreateAClass is a Composite Pattern design.
 The job of the composite pattern is to create the Create-a-Class menu that the player can use in order to customize their characters.
-In the menu, the player will have the option to create up to 3 distinct characters (Custom 1, Custom 2, Custom 3).
-Each of these characters is a composite.
+In the menu, the player will have the option to customize a class.
+Each class is a composite.
 Each composite has 2 leafs, named Primary and Secondary.
-Each leaf has a function add() and remove(), which allows the player to add or remove a gun into that slot.
+Each leaf has a function print() and getTotalCost(), which allows the player print the gun and get the total cost of the class.

 ### Factory Pattern
 * The Factory Pattern takes care of creating the guns that the player wishes to add to the Primary and Secondary leafs in the Composite Pattern.
-The Factory has a Create() function, which takes a gun type as a parameter.
-The ConcreteGunFactory then takes care of instantiating the correct Gun Class.
+The Factory has a createGun() function, which takes a gun type as a parameter and returns a GunProduct.
+The GunFactory then takes care of instantiating the correct Gun Class.
 The gun classes are AK_47, MP_7, and M4.

  ### Decorator Pattern